This is how rubiTrack works

 Stunning Maps and Places

-rubiTrack Retina HD Terrain map is based on OpenStreetMap data and provides you with an ideal mapping experience for your outdoor activities.
+rubiTrack retina maps are based on OpenStreetMap data and provide you with an ideal mapping experience for your outdoor activities.

-rubiTrack also comes with stunning satellite imagery providing high resolution, cloud-free maps for the US and Europe and an outdoor map style.
+rubiTrack also comes with satellite imagery providing high resolution, cloud-free maps for the US and Europe and various other map styles.
 Map features include different decoration styles for zones, multiple tracks, info markers, segments and a visual editor for track point corrections.

 In the places mode you can view all your activities together on the map, zoom to activities and select single activities.